 Comparison: State vs. Federal

 • Rules.
 California's contingency plan requirements for hazardous waste generators and treatment, storage, and disposal facilities (TSDFs) are the same as the federal requirements; however, the state has additional requirements in connection with notification of completed cleanup and submission of the activation report.

 • Administration and enforcement.
-Cal/EPA's DTSC and OES administer and

-	enforce the contingency plan requirements in California.
+Cal/EPA's DTSC and OES administer and enforce the contingency plan requirements in California.

 CUPAs.
-A CUPA is the local agency designated by Cal/EPA to be responsible

-	for implementing the state's Unified Hazardous Waste and Hazardous Materials

-	Management Regulatory Program (the Unified Program) within the CUPA's

-	jurisdiction.
-One of the six programs of the Unified Program is the

-	hazardous waste generator and hazardous waste on-site treatment program.

-	Consequently, some generator activities may be coordinated and overseen by

-	the CUPA provided that the generator is located in a jurisdiction for which

-	a CUPA has been certified.
-CUPAs have been ...
+A CUPA is the local agency designated by Cal/EPA to be responsible for implementing the state's Unified Hazardous Waste and Hazardous Materials Management Regulatory Program (the Unified Program) within the CUPA's jurisdiction.
+One of the six programs of the Unified Program is the hazardous waste generator and hazardous waste on-site treatment program.
+Consequently, some generator activities may be coordinated and overseen by the CUPA provided that the generator is located in a jurisdiction for which a CUPA has been certified.
+CUPAs have been authorized to ...